mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 #### Chaingun

-The chaingun spins up faster and has improved accuracy for the first few seconds of sustained fire.
-This allows for some mid to long-range sniping, although it's not quite as effective in this capacity as either the pistol or machinegun since, well, both of those exist too.

-Damage has been decreased slightly to make way for the plasmagun.
-However, it now fires two shots at a time (when more than two rounds are available), just like the original.

-Also, it's been given a more fitting set of firing sound effects.
+The chaingun takes a moment to spin up or spin down, and it cannot stop being fired immediately.
+It also fires two rounds at a time.
+Thus, firing this weapon for any duration means committing to both attacking and burning through ammo.
+Chaingun bullets deal less damage in order to make the plasmagun more valuable.

 #### Plasmagun